rchampati/pcf-kbs/templates/tools.md

-*The text marked with bold are the instructions for each section of the article.*
+*The text marked bold are the instructions for each section of the article.*

 *Purpose of template: Use this Template to introduce any new or updated tool concerning the product or the usage of it.*